Skip to main content

 As you emerge into the amphitheatre, impressively enclosed by limestone cliffs, keep your eyes out for wildflowers.
 Adventurous hikers can make a full day trip of it and, with adequate preparation, tackle the summit of Cascade Mountain.

-3. Bourgeau Lake & Harvey Pass
+3. Bourgeau Lake and Harvey Pass Hike in Banff

 • Distance: 15 km (9.3 mi.) return trip